nikozl/etcd_confd/README.md

  Run etcd server
 *  docker run  --rm -p 2379:2379   -p 2380:2380 --name etcd quay.io/coreos/etcd:latest   /usr/local/bin/etcd   --data-dir=/etcd-data --name node1 --advertise-client-urls http://0.0.0.0:2379 --listen-client-urls http://0.0.0.0:2379

- We have to build our confd docker image with nginx, so we have to go to confd dir and exec docker build -t confdnginx
+ We have to build our confd docker image with nginx, so we have to go to confd dir and exec ''docker build -t confdnginx . ''
 *  Once the command has been finished, we can deploy our nginx + confd server.

 docker run -d -p 80:80 confdnginx